 Digital Object Identifier (DOI)

 Romá-Mateo, Carlos; Moreno, Daniel; Vernia, Santiago; Rubio, Teresa; Bridges, Travis M.; Gentry, Matthew S.; and Sanz, Pascual, "Lafora disease E3-ubiquitin ligase malin is related to TRIM32 at both the phylogenetic and functional level" (2011).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 26.

 Additional file 1